pypi/warehouse/docs/user/trusted-publishers/internals.md

 that a user initially authorized in a trusted publisher configuration.

-If a repository owner changes their username or deletes their account, a malicious actor can take the freed username and create their own repositories under the original trusted name.
+If a repository owner changes their username or deletes their account, a malicious actor may be able to take the freed username and create their own repositories under the original trusted name.
 This is known as an *account resurrection attack*.

-To solve this issue, PyPI worked with GitHub to add the `repository_owner_id` claim to OIDC tokens.
+To solve this issue for GitHub-based publishers, PyPI always checks the `repository_owner_id` claim.
 This claim attests to the ID of the repository owner, which is stable and permanent unlike usernames.
 When a trusted publisher is configured, PyPI looks up the configured username's ID and stores it.
 During API token minting, PyPI checks the `repository_owner_id` claim against the stored ID and fails if they don't match.
 Through this process, only the original GitHub user remains authorized to publish to their PyPI projects, even if they